oimilo/suna/apps/mobile/APP_STORE_COPY.md

 ## Press Kit One-Liner

-**Prophet is your super AI worker that creates real deliverables – AI slides, spreadsheets, documents, reports, and images – and performs actions in your favorite apps (Gmail, Drive, Notion, Slack, and more) – transforming how professionals work on-the-go.**
+**Kortix is your super AI worker that creates real deliverables – AI slides, spreadsheets, documents, reports, and images – and performs actions in your favorite apps (Gmail, Drive, Notion, Slack, and more) – transforming how professionals work on-the-go.**

 ---

 ## Social Media Copy

 ### Twitter/X Launch Post
-🚀 Introducing Prophet for iOS!
+🚀 Introducing Kortix for iOS!

 Your super AI worker that creates real deliverables:
 ✨ AI Slides & Presentations